vole/vole/README.md

 Vole
 ====

-Vole is a web application for sharing words, pictures and videos securely and privately with others.
-Data is distributed to users peer-to-peer using Bittorrent Sync.
+Vole is a web application for sharing words, pictures and videos with others.
+Data is distributed peer-to-peer using Bittorrent Sync.

 [http://vole.cc](http://vole.cc)